ground-context/ground/CONTRIBUTING.md

 [Apache Cassandra](http://cassandra.apache.org/), [PostgreSQL](https://www.postgresql.org/)
 and [Neo4J](https://neo4j.com/download/).

 The test setup can be local to the development machine or use docker containers.
+The default configuration assumes that all servers are running in local mode (localhost).

 #### Using a local installation
 The db servers are installed directly on the development machine.